Obituary of Inez Estelle Gusey

 The family's ski life at Tahoe began in the 1960's when four neighborhood families, the Hill, Lanche, Schlueter and Gusey families rented a very small cabin for winter seasons, a total of 17 adults and children, enjoying hilarious memories.
 In 1971 the Gusey and Schlueter families purchased a home in Dollar Point, and a favorite memory was spending a Christmas there, being able to cut down a 16' tree on a friend's property, hauling it through the snow to Dick's old International Harvester Scout, and decorating it beautifully in front of the windows facing out to the lake.
 A great memory and blessing.
 Christmas was her favorite time of year.

 Inez's family is beyond grateful to all the family and friends, and former students who have poured out so much love and appreciation for Inez, "Mrs. Gusey."
 In lieu of flowers, you may donate in her name to the Monument Crisis Center of Pleasant Hill, Hospice of the Easy Bay, Loaves and Fishes of Contra Costa County, St. Matthew Giving Fund, or a charity of your choice.
 Thank you.

-~ Love Conquers All ~To send flowers to the family of Inez Gusey, please visit Tribute Store
+~ Love Conquers All ~To plant a tree in memory of Inez Gusey, please visit Tribute Store

 Pleasant Hill Location